-Many have left their jobs voluntarily (over 47 million people in 2021) because they're burnt out, they feel their employer doesn't put their wellbeing first, or they are in search of better pay or benefits2.
-Because of this, employers, and people leaders in particular, have been called upon to do some soul-searching:

-How was the pandemic changed Americans' relationship to their work and their finances?
+Many have left their jobs voluntarily (over 47 million people in 2021) because they're burnt out, they feel their employer doesn't put their wellbeing first, or they are in search of better pay or benefits.
+Because of this, employers, and people leaders in particular, have been called upon to do some soul-searching: what does it mean to be a caring or empathetic employer in 2022?
+How has the pandemic upended what we thought we knew about Americans' relationship to their work and their finances?
 What separates the happy, engaged employees from the ones who have one foot out the door?